top of page

 If you're worried about unfair conditions in a publishing contract, then you should sign up to the

 Society of Authors (UK).
-They offer free contract vetting for all members.
+They offer free contract vetting for all members – I've used their services myself and have even had unfavorable terms struck out of contracts for my own writing.

 Have you experienced any publishing scams?